jamesgurung/timetable-calendar-generator/README.md

 The tool creates a "calendars" folder containing a CSV or ICS calendar file for each user.
 These files can be shared along with [instructions for importing to Google Calendar](import-tutorial.md).

 #### `--google`
 The tool creates a new "My timetable" calendar for each user, and fills this with their lessons for the remainder of the year.
-If the "My timetable" calendar already exists, all future events are cleared and replaced with new events.
+If the "My timetable" calendar already exists, all modified future events are cleared and replaced with new events.

 ### Contributing